yarastu/yarastu/en/_posts/2023-05-02-attention-upper-body.md

 {% include image.html name="eye-movements-attractiveness" alt="Eye movement while assessing attractiveness" caption="Picture.
 Eye movement while assessing a person's body.
 The left picture represents the gaze of women, while the right picture represents the gaze of men.
 Red dots indicate the most attractive areas." %}

 Try to direct the observer's attention to your neck and head.
 There is a peculiarity that the line of vision is attracted to the noticeable part.
 For example, you can achieve this by selecting accessories such as **glasses, brooches, and also a hairstyle**.
-A more saturated color is better, for example, red or any reflective color.[^aub-101093]
+A more saturated color is better, for example, red or any reflective color.[^aub-101093] Black outfits are also attracting more attention to the upper body.[^aub-103338]

 {% include image.html name="emphasis-head-area" alt="Direct the viewer's attention to the upper part of the body" caption="Picture.
 Flower on head directs viewer's gaze upward, diverting attention from hip width." %}